You are here

 College Avenue Campus and Leupp and Wessels Hall:

-Community members will live on College Avenue Campus, adjacent to downtown New Brunswick with theaters, restaurants, student-friendly shopping, and the NJ Transit train station for easy access to NYC and Philadelphia.
-Luepp and Wessels Halls are in the heart of the college avenue campus in the scenic Bishop Quads area.
+Community members will live on College Avenue Campus, adjacent to downtown New Brunswick theaters, restaurants, student-friendly shopping, and the NJ Transit train station for easy access to NYC and Philadelphia.
+Leupp and Wessels Halls are in the heart of the College Avenue Campus in the scenic Bishop Quad area.

-- Live in the newly renovated Bishop Quad Residence Halls and receive guaranteed housing
+- Live in the recently renovated Bishop Quad Residence Halls and receive guaranteed housing

 - Build a network of faculty and staff members who are willing to assist you in your college journey